State Correctional Institution – Coal Township

 The State Correctional Institution – Coal Township, commonly referred to as SCI Coal Township, is a Pennsylvania Department of Corrections prison.
 Thomas McGinley is its superintendent.
 SCI Coal Township houses about 2,300 inmates.

 History

-The State Correctional Institution – Coal Township held its official Dedication on April 26, 1993.
-The construction of SCI Coal Township was part of Governor Casey's Operation Jump Start Program.
-This construction and expansion program was launched in 1990 to address the prison overcrowding problem, to create jobs and stimulate economic growth.
-SCI Coal Township was one of five institutions constructed and financed through county or municipal authorities and one of five prototypical state prisons dedicated in 1993.
-The Northumberland County Authority was responsible to oversee the construction financing and to develop the lease with the option to buy for the Department of Corrections.
+The State Correctional Institution – Coal Township was officially dedicated on April 26, 1993, as part of Governor Robert P. Casey’s Operation Jump Start program, which launched in 1990 to relieve overcrowding in Pennsylvania’s prisons while stimulating job growth and economic activity in struggling communities.
+SCI Coal Township was one of five prototypical state prisons constructed during this expansion and was financed through county or municipal authorities rather than direct state funding.
+The Northumberland County Authority managed the construction financing and developed a lease-to-buy agreement with the Department of Corrections.